-Frans Seda was there for the entire journey, from the historic Eastern Provinces NT MOU, to the forum that Australian prime ministers now take for granted.
-As former foreign minister Gareth Evans once conceded, the Territory "punched way above its weight".
+Frans Seda was there for the entire journey from the historic Eastern Provinces NT MOU to the forum that Australian Prime Ministers now take for granted.
+As former Foreign Minister Gareth Evans once conceded the Territory 'punched way above it's weight'.

-In his retirement, Frans continued to play a defining role in Indonesian politics.

-As a commissioner (director) of the giant media group Kompas Gramedia Group dating from 1970 and as chairman of the Atma Jaya Foundation which managed the Atma Jaya Catholic University, he remained a vocal advocate for pluralism and diversity in the world's largest Muslim country.

-He was an adviser to every president of Indonesia although not all heeded his wise counsel.
+In his retirement Franz continued to play a defining role in Indonesian politics.
+As a Commissioner (Director) of the giant media group Kompas Gramedia Group dating from 1970 and as Chairman of the Atma Jaya Foundation which managed the Atma Jaya Catholic University he remained a vocal advocate for pluralism and diversity in the world's largest Muslim country.
+He was an adviser to every President of Indonesia although not all heeded his wise counsel.
 Had his active advocacy for a truly autonomous East Timor been accepted the Republic would have remained intact.
+East Timor was among the first to convey their condolences on Fran's passing.
+Writing in 1996 he had argued that autonomy was a constitutional right open to both East Timor and Irian Jaya.